moorepants/dissertation/physicalparameters.rst

 The orientation angle of the steer axis, :math:`\alpha_\mathrm{B}`, see Figure :ref:`figAngles`, relative to the earth was measured using a digital level (:math:`\pm0.2^{\circ}` accuracy), Figure :ref:`figLevel`.
-A thin string was aligned with the pendulum axis and whiched passed by the frame.
+A thin string was aligned with the pendulum axis which passed by the frame.
 The horizontal distance :math:`a_\mathrm{B}` between the rear axle and the string was measured by aligning a 1 mm resolution ruler perpendicular to the string.
 The distance :math:`a_\mathrm{B}` was negative if the string fell to the right of the rear